-One popular method of winding down is taking a bath or shower.
+One popular method of winding down is taking a bath or shower and even brushing your teeth.
+With OraMD you can relieve any gum sensitivity to help you sleep at night.
 Body temperature plays an important role in regulating circadian rhythm, your body’s way to knowing when it’s time to wake up and when it’s time to go to sleep.
 During the day, your body temperature gradually rises until late afternoon, when it starts to gradually decrease.
 This cooling is the signal that it’s time to sleep.
 Showering or taking a warm bath about 1.5 hours before bed gives your body the chance to warm up and cool down enough to induce higher quality sleep.
 Using a body wash scented with lavender essential oils can enhance these effects.

 Consider aromatherapy or audiotherapy

 Burn a candle or evaporate a mild essential oil in a scent you associate with relaxation.
 Allow yourself to feel relaxing pleasure and comfort in the moment as you prepare for rest.
 Again, take time before bed to unwind, letting yourself get into that "sleepy" mindset.
 Listening to sleep music with brain waves can also be beneficial at this time.

 Further, try to schedule your sleep at the same time each night if possible.
 By setting a schedule, you will train your body to understand and anticipate when it's time to sleep.